-Jaclyn Dickens is entering her second year as the Assistant Women’s Basketball Coach at Emory & Henry College.
+Jaclyn Dickens is entering her third year as the Assistant Women’s Basketball Coach at Emory & Henry College.
 She is in her fifth year on staff with the Wasps, spending the 2018-19 season as associate head coach and the previous three years as assistant coach.
 A 1999 graduate of E&H, Dickens returns to her alma mater with nearly 15 years of coaching experience at both the college and high school levels.
 She also serves as an adjunct instructor in the Heath & Human Performance Department, teaching basketball, volleyball and tennis.

 Prior to her return to Emory, Dickens was the Head Women’s Basketball Coach for eight years at Virginia Intermont College in Bristol (2006-14), previously serving as an assistant for two seasons.
 Dickens guided the Cobras to a 20-12 overall record in 2011-12 with a 12-6 mark in Appalachian Athletic Conference play.
 VI posted back-to-back 14-win seasons in the final two years prior to the closure of the school.

 Dickens saw two of her players named NAIA All-Americans, four AAC Freshmen of the Year and multiple all-conference and all-academic awards.
 She was presented with the 2011 AAC Coach of Character Award by her peers.

 Also during her time at Virginia Intermont, Dickens served for two years as the Head Women’s Tennis Coach and one season as Head Men’s Tennis Coach and was also the Assistant Volleyball Coach for one year.
 The men’s team won the AAC Conference Championship and NAIA Regional Championship in 2006, finishing the season ranked No. 13 in the nation, for which she was honored as AAC and Region Men’s Tennis Coach of the Year.

 Dickens got her start in coaching at Oak Hill Academy in Mouth of Wilson, Virginia.
 She revived the girls' basketball program at Oak Hill and spent four season as head coach and three years as the Head Girl’s Tennis Coach.
 Also while at Oak Hill, Dickens served as a resident manager, an advanced PE teacher for girl’s fitness and was a substitute teacher in other subjects.